QSD-Group/EXPOsan/README.rst

 ------------------------
 ``EXPOsan`` is developed by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ and `other developers <https://github.com/QSD-Group/EXPOsan/graphs/contributors>`_ that have contributed to the repository.
 Yalin Li (@yalinli2; `email <zoe.yalin.li@gmail.com>`_) is the currently maintainer of this repository and package.

-Please refer the `CONTRIBUTING <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html>`_ section of ``QSDsan`` documentation for contributing guidelines and instructions.
+Please refer to the `Contributing to QSDsan <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html>`_ section of the documentation for instructions and guidelines.

 License information